-The other buildings of the building block are early 20th century additions, who were made with a very a similar style of façade, yet with the building techniques of the era in which constructed.
+The other buildings of the building block are early 20th century additions, who were made with a very similar style of façade, yet with the building techniques of the era in which it was constructed.

 In addition to the hotel, the Handelsbeurs will cater for meetings, conferences and banquets as well as for publicly accessible commercial functions on the ground floor.

 The Schippersbeurs will house a high-end restaurant, which will also cater a terrace in the Handelsbeurs.